unibo-dtm-se-2425-AvianBlasters/report/sections/07-deployment/index.md

 # Deployment

-This section explains what operations are needed to make the software work on the users' machine(s)

 ## User installation

 - Does the user need to install something on their machine(s) to run your software?